yochannah/carpentries.org/_posts/2021/10/2021-10-26-transition-membership-team.md

 I am writing to share that Al Obayuwana (former Director of Partnership) has departed The Carpentries effective 25 October.
-While we are sorry to see Al go, there will be minimal disruption to the efforts of our Membership Program, which will continue to be supported by our membership team - Angelique Trussler, Talisha Sutton-Kennedy, and Erin Becker as interim Team Lead.
+While we are sorry to see Al go, there will be minimal disruption to the efforts of our Membership Program, which will continue to be supported by our membership team - Angelique Trusler, Talisha Sutton-Kennedy, and Erin Becker as interim Team Lead.
 Our [membership@carpentries.org](mailto:membership@carpentries.org) email is the best place to send questions and inquiries during this time.